 With moss-covered forests, snowcapped peaks, and beautiful coastline all within close proximity to each other, Olympic National Park is quite a unique place.
 We had never been to the coasts of Washington together, so we decided to take a trip for Lia’s birthday.
 We spent three days seeing all we could see on the Olympic Peninsula before heading to Seattle.

 Before we get into the itinerary, here are a few things we want to note.
 Firstly, we visited the area in April of 2021 when there were pandemic restrictions in place.
 The indigenous communities were closed to visitors, so we did not visit some of the famous beaches and sites that sit within these boundaries.
 Also, because it was April, there was still a considerable amount of snow in the mountains, limiting the activities we could do in the alpine areas.
-With pandemic regulations and weather affecting certain roads and trails, always check the park website for updates.
+With the possibility of certain regulations and weather affecting roads and trails, always check the park website for updates.

 Day 1: Olympia to Port Angeles